SiaFoundation/docs/hosting/setting-up-hostd/macos.md

 hostd config
 ```

 When the configuration wizard loads, you will be asked to verify the location of your data directory.
 If you would like to change this, you can do so now.
-Otherwise type `no` to keep the default.
+Otherwise, type `no` to keep the default.

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/02-hostd-data-dir.png)

-Next you will be asked to enter a seed phrase.
+Next, you will be asked to enter a seed phrase.
 If you already have one that you would like to use, you can enter it now.
-Otherwise you can type `seed` to generate a new one.
-For this guide we will generate a new seed.
+Otherwise, you can type `seed` to generate a new one.
+For the purpose of this guide, we will generate a new seed.

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/03-hostd-generate-seed.png)

-Next you will be prompted to enter a admin password.
+Next, you will be prompted to enter an admin password.
 This is used to unlock the `hostd` web UI.

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/04-hostd-admin-password.png)

-Finally you will be asked if you want to configure advanced settings for `hostd`.
+Finally, you will be asked if you want to configure advanced settings for `hostd`.
 Type `no` and hit enter to exit the configuration wizard.

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/05-hostd-advanced-settings.png)

 ## Running `hostd`

-Now that you have `hostd` successfully installed and configured it is time to run it.
+Now that you have `hostd` successfully installed and configured, it is time to run it.
 Use the following command to start `hostd`:

 ```console
 cd ~/Library/Application\ Support/hostd